luismautone/face-mask-detection/README.md

-# face-mask-detection
+# Face Mask Detection

-Face Mask Detection
+Deep Learning Framework that detects faces and predicts presence of masks.